talentdeficit/jsx/README.md

 - `uescape`

-    escape all codepoints outside the ascii range for 7 bit clean output
+    escape all codepoints outside the ascii range for 7 bit clean output. note this escaping takes place even if no other string escaping is requested (via `escaped_strings`)

 - `unescaped_jsonp`